 My app does not have splits, do I have to download a different APK for each device?

 No. The process is the same whether you have .obb files or not.
 However, if your app does not have any splits, instead of downloading each device-specific APK, you download the “Distribution APK” in the Assets section.

 My app has OBB files, do I need to do anything to them?

 No. There is no need to do anything.

 My app has IAPs, how do I sign and use the One-Step Payment (OSP) billing method?

-If your app has In-App purchases, you have to follow the OSP procedure before uploading your file in the Google Play Console.
-The file you upload on Google Play to get the Google Play signature has to already have OSP billing method integrated.
+If your app has In-App purchases, you have to follow the OSP procedure before uploading your file to the Google Play Console.
+The file you upload on Google Play to get the Google Play signature has to already have the OSP billing method integrated.

 Updated 21 days ago